Peter Drury: Televised commentary (1997–present)

 Drury commentated on the 2014 FIFA World Cup final match between Germany and Argentina on 13 July 2014 at the Maracanã Stadium.
-In 2013, he joined BT Sport for their coverage of the Premier League, FA Cup, UEFA Champions League and UEFA Europa League.
+In the summer of 2013, he left ITV to join BT Sport for their coverage of the Premier League, FA Cup, UEFA Champions League and UEFA Europa League.

 In 2015, Drury replaced Jon Champion as the primary commentator in the Pro Evolution Soccer video game series, starting with Pro Evolution Soccer 2016, having also narrated Sony's This Is Football series earlier.

 During the 2014 FIFA World Cup and the 2018 FIFA World Cup, he commentated on matches for FIFA's international feed and its YouTube channel, including the final between France and Croatia.

 He has covered most of the Premier League matches alongside co-commentator Jim Beglin, whom he has worked with since 1995 including his early work with 5 live.
 Drury insists that viewers normally tune in to watch the match and not because of both of them.

 He signed with SuperSport in 2019.
 Drury joined CBS Sports (USA) for its UEFA Champions League and UEFA Europa League coverage in August 2020, as the second-choice play-by-play commentator (behind former ITV colleague Clive Tyldesley).

 On 31 May 2022, following the conclusion of the 2021–22 season, Drury announced that he had left Premier League Productions, but he would continue to commentate on the Premier League into next season after joining NBC Sports, replacing Arlo White (who was then signed by LIV Golf) as their lead play-by-play commentator.
 His position was confirmed on 6 July 2022.

 On 18 June 2023, it was announced that Drury would join Sky Sports, doing one game a week on Sunday, Monday, or midweek.
 He will continue calling games for NBC Sports for Saturday 12:30 p.m.
 ET games.

+He was again part of the commentary team for the worldwide audience in the 2022 and 2026 FIFA World Cups, which saw him reunited with his ex-BBC Radio 5 Live colleague Simon Brotherton on both respective occasions.

 Style

-Drury has been famed for his expressive and poetic style of commentary.
+Drury has been noted for his expressive and poetic style of commentary.